ElementAstro/atom-docs/src/content/docs/en/algorithm/fnmatch.md

 ---
-title: fnmatch.hpp Documentation
+title: FnMatch
-description: Detailed documentation for the fnmatch.hpp header file in the atom::algorithm namespace, including functions for shell-style pattern matching and filtering in C++.
+description: Detailed for the fnmatch.hpp header file in the atom::algorithm namespace, including functions for shell-style pattern matching and filtering in C++.
 ---

-# fnmatch.hpp Documentation

-## Overview

-The `fnmatch.hpp` header file provides a set of functions for shell-style pattern matching and filtering in C++.
-These functions are part of the `atom::algorithm` namespace and offer functionality similar to Python's `fnmatch` module.

 ## Functions